Andrena pratensis MULLER 1776; Andrena ovina KLUG 1810; Andrena nitidiventris BLANCHARD 1850; Andrena atricula BISCHOFF 1922

 Above: Andrena cineraria female - photo J. Early

-The species generally nests in large aggregations in rather hard ground, amongst sparse vegetation on horizontal, even or sloping surfaces; the nest burrows are excavated vertically (Kocourek, 1966).
+Only two nesting aggregations have been found in Britain.
+One, extensive in 2015, is known from a partly vertical and partly sloping bank at Dungeness, East Kent (R. Gomes, pers. comm.).
+The other is a very small aggregation (only one known nest burrow though three females were observed nearby) on a sandy coastal cliff face in South Hants.
+Elsewhere in Europe this species generally nests in large aggregations in rather hard ground, amongst sparse vegetation on horizontal or sloping surfaces; the nest burrows are excavated vertically (Kocourek, 1966).
 Vleugel (1947) describes the nesting habits of this species in detail; his nesting aggregation was in a very steep slope.
-Extremely extensive nesting aggregations (exceptionally 10,000 nests in one site) occur along the Rhine, West Germany (Bischoff, 2003; Fellendorf, Mohra & Paxton, 2004).
+Extremely extensive nesting aggregations (including 10,000 nests in one site) occur along the Rhine, Germany (Bischoff, 2003; Fellendorf, Mohra & Paxton, 2004).

 Year profile last updated